adityaramki/adityaramki/README.md

 ## 💻  Current Endeavours
 - Optimizing my portfolio website for different screens
 - Investing my time into developing a sales forecasting algorithm using [scikit-learn](https://scikit-learn.org/)
+- Working in a team to develop a full stack Calorie Counter application